GHeier/FFirefly/README.md

 ### Test Requirements

-Tests should be quick to run.
+Ideal tests are quick to run.
 A good test should check one or two representative points, not an entire dense mesh.

 Each test should also have a clear reference.
 This can be: